afikur/afikur.github.io/_posts/2019-12-16-how-to-install-jdk8-on-ubuntu-18.04.md

 ---
 layout: post
-title: "How to install jdk8 on ubuntu 18.04"
+title: "How to install Oracle jdk8 on ubuntu 18.04"
 author: afikur
 categories: [java]
 image: